ArgentPur/Team-Builder/README.md

 <img src = nodePrompt.PNG>

 ## Data Input
 <p>Starting with the manager, provide requested info in the prompts.
+Once the manager information has been provided, you will be promted to add an engineer or intern.
+When you are finished adding team members, select "none" at this question and your output will be generated.
 <br>
 <img src = managerQuestions.PNG>